 See list of Conservation Areas currently under review.

 The designation of a conservation area does not prevent development taking place, but the Council has to pay particular attention when deciding planning applications; the council has to be mindful of the need to preserve and enhance the character and appearance of the area.
 Some developments that are normally allowed may need specific planning approval including the demolition of a building or structure.
-Written consent from the Council is also required for works to any trees.
+Written treework notice to the Council is also required for work on trees in a conservation area.

 There are currently 77 designated Conservation Areas in Cheshire East.

 If you own a building within one of the conservation areas, or within one of the proposed extensions if they are approved, you will require Planning permission for many works of total or substantial demolition.
 This can include the demolition of larger outbuildings and in some cases, garden and boundary walls.
 Such structures can sometimes be quite significant in a street scene.